All Episodes Plain Text

 I just have a quick comment.

-I appreciate your program so much, and I just wanted to share a quick story.
+And I just wanted to share a quick story.

-My daughter, who's a total grown -up now, when she was in 12th grade had an amazing English teacher who assigned the novel Beloved.
+My daughter, who's a total grown-up now, when she was in 12th grade, had an amazing English teacher who assigned the novel Beloved.

-And let us know that there's difficult material in the book and invited us to be part of a book club with our children, which she did after school and not only discussed the book with the kids and the parents,
+But she was so sensitive, and she contacted all the parents and let us know that there's difficult material in the book and invited us to be part of a book club with our children, which she did after school and not only discussed the book with the kids and the parents, but provided snacks and time to talk.

 I still feel emotional just thinking about what a beautiful experience that was and what a lovely, wonderful woman.

-I'm going to hang up and listen on the TV because my phone is running out of...
-Electricity and I can't find a plug, but thank you so much.
+I'm going to hang up and listen on the TV because my phone is running out of electricity and I can't find a plug.

 Thank you.